telerik/blazor-docs/getting-started/repl.md

 If no selection is made, the whole file will be shared to Telerik REPL for Blazor.
 Only single files can be shared per command and not the whole application.
 Once the share to REPL process is triggered, notifications will appear in the bottom right corner for about 2 to 3 seconds to indicate the status, after that the default browser opens with the uploaded snippet.

-The sharing option is served as follows:
+The `Share to Telerik REPL for Blazor` command can be accessed as follows:

 #### Visual Studio (you can get the extension [here](https://marketplace.visualstudio.com/items?itemName=TelerikInc.TelerikBlazorVSExtensions)):
 * Context Menu option - select a section that you want to share, right click on it to open the context menu and click "Share to Telerik REPL for Blazor" option.